meertensinstituut/clariah-wp3-vre/README.md

 - To start all containers, run: `./start-vre.sh`.
   - To run integration tests in remote debug-mode, add: `debug`.
   - NB.
 Atm saxon-utils of deployment-service is added by hand: see readme of component.
+- UI runs at `localhost:3000`

+Development
+---

+- Add new components: expand docker-compose command in `./start-vre.sh`.
+    - Environment variables can be added to `./.env`.
+    - References to component files and volumes in `./<component>/docker-compose.yml` should be overwritten in `./docker-compose.yml`

 Manual demo
 ---